Skip to main content

 Image

 The standard balcony room is around 220 square feet.
-The cabin itself measures at 185 square feet, while the balcony is an additional 40 to 44 square feet, depending on the specific ship.
+The cabin measures 185 square feet, while the balcony is an additional 40 to 44 square feet, depending on the specific ship.
 On each balcony, guests can find a small table and two chairs for lounging.

 Available: All Carnival ships